Extremal regular graphs of given chromatic number: Cayley -graphs

 \subsection{Antihole graphs}

-A \emph{hole graph} is a graph cycle of length at least four.
+A \emph{hole graph} is a cycle of length at least four.
 An \emph{antihole graph} is the complement $G^c$ of a hole graph $G$.
-Note that hole graphs and antihole graphs are Cayley if and only if its order is at least five.
+Note that a hole graph and its antihole graph are both connected if and only if their orders are at least five.
 In this subsection we prove that antihole graphs of order $n$ are extremal $(r|\chi)$-graphs for any $n$ at least six.
 There are two cases depending of the number of vertices.

 \begin{enumerate} \item $G=C^c_{n}$ for $n=2k$ and $k\geq 3$.

 The graph $G$ has regularity $r=2k-3$ and chromatic number $\chi=k$.
 Any $(2k-3|k)$-graph has an even number of vertices and at least $\frac{r\chi}{\chi-1}=\frac{(2k-3)k}{k-1}=2k-\frac{k}{k-1}$ vertices.